 Note, that this feature follows our latest scoring guidelines which you can read up on here.

-Fidue have started to get rather prolific in the IEM market over the last year or two and from the A83 downwards I have seen at least 4 to 5 new models come out all with specific target markets in mind from treble heads to bass heads to something in between.
+Fidue has started to get rather prolific in the IEM market over the last year or two and from the A83 downwards I have seen at least 4 to 5 new models come out all with specific target markets in mind from treble heads to bass heads to something in between.

 The A83 for me was an excellent treble head hybrid universal IEM with a tight bass response and decent mids but had some fitting issues and at times I found it a little difficult to get the right synergy between source gear and earphone.

-The hybrid design loses one BA at the top end as a result making this a dual hybrid rather than a triple with one dynamic 10mm driver and a single BA handling the mids and top end.
+The hybrid design loses one BA at the top end, as a result, making this a dual hybrid rather than a triple with one dynamic 10mm driver and a single BA handling the mids and top end.
 Gone is the detachable cable also and the accessories packaging has been reduced a little compared to the A83.